seniorjoinu/ic-cron/README.md

 Moreover, this library can help optimize scenarios when your canister sends a lot of messages, when there are more than one message per single recipient.
-In that case you could, instead of sending them all immediately, store them in some buffer and schedule an `ic-cron` task to batch-send them, once the task is executed.
+In that case you could, instead of sending them all immediately, store them in some buffer and schedule an `ic-cron` task to batch-send them, once the task is executed, consuming only one message per block, per unique recipient.

 ### Installation